AI did not replace software engineers.

 Some engineering work absolutely compressed.

 The junior and mid-level tasks that used to be the training ground for mechanical fluency became easier to shortcut.
-That did not make expertise less important.
-It made expertise more concentrated.
+Expertise became more concentrated, not less necessary.

 In other words, the profession shifted harder toward judgment.